jjjl/Getting-and-Cleaning-Data-Course-Project/README.md

 # How run_analysis.R works

+The code should be in the same directory as the unzipped folder "UCI HAR Dataset" to run successfully.

 * The dplyr library is first loaded to use the functionalities employed in Step 3 and Step 5.

 * Then subject ID, activity labels, and measurements from the training set and the test set, as well as activity names and feature names are read from different files with read.table().